What You’ll Learn 📊

 'Settings' tab Informations

-The bottom of the window displays the Settings, Events and Data header, File locking, and Preview of the selected file.
-As a standard, Settings is selected.
+At the bottom of the window, you'll find tabs for Settings, Events, Data Header, File Locking, and Preview of the selected file.
+By default, the Settings tab is selected.

 Information | Description |